 You do not satisfy factor (1) because you did not work in Boston.
 You satisfy factor (2) because you had duplicate living expenses.
-You also satisfy factor (3) because you did not abandon your apartment in Boston as your traditional home, you kept your community contacts, and you frequently returned to live in your apartment.
-You have a tax home in Boston for travel expense deduction purposes.
+You also satisfy factor (3) because you did not abandon your apartment in Boston as your main home, you kept your community contacts, and you frequently returned to live in your apartment.
+You have a tax home in Boston.